microsoft/playwright/docs/src/best-practices-js.md

 #### Use `codegen` to generate locators

-To pick a locator run the `codegen` command followed by the URL you would like to pick a locator from.
+To pick a locator run the `codegen` command followed by the URL that you would like to pick a locator from.

 ```bash
 npx playwright codegen playwright.dev